 Be prepared for a conservative business valuation if you delegate the task to a professional appraiser.
 The number may surprise you even compared to valuations you got from prior investment rounds.

-The reality is most start-ups don’t make it to the IPO.
+In the real world most start-ups don’t make it to the IPO.
 Many more are sold or acquired, or close their doors.
 Your business valuation will likely reflect this as a possible outcome.

 Your start-up valuation is always made at a certain point in time.
 Just because the company was worth more in the past, does not mean its value has grown by a desired amount.
 Your appraiser may spot headwinds on the horizon or challenge your earnings or market share growth assumptions.
 The result may be a business value lower than you expected.